Representations of Aut(M)-Invariant Measures: Preliminaries

 \end{itemize}

 \end{proposition}

 It is worth noting that in general $\Th_A$ will not have non-redundant quantifier free types.
-However, if we wish to obtain a universal $\Aut(\M)$-theory which both admits elimination of quantifiers for $A$ and has non-redundant quantifier free types, we can first apply the above to get the theory $\Th_A$ and then apply the transformation to get an interdefinable non-redundant theory.
-This will result in a universal $\Aut(\M)$-theory which has quantifier elimination for $A$ as well as non-redundant quantifier free types.
+However, if we wish to obtain a universal $\Aut(\M)$-theory which both is Morleyized for $A$ and has non-redundant quantifier free types, we can first apply the above to get the theory $\Th_A$ and then apply the transformation to get an interdefinable non-redundant theory.
+This will result in a universal $\Aut(\M)$-theory which is Morleyized for $A$ and which also has non-redundant quantifier free types.